We’ll be keeping this page updated.

 Players: 2-5 | Minutes: 25

 As far as best bang for your buck goes, in my group’s collective opinion there’s only one cooperative filler game that is better than Hanabi (the #1 game on this list).
-My group still plays Hanabi regularly because it’s quick, that face-your-cards-away-from-you mechanic creates a neat team puzzle to solve, and because it’s a good challenge.
+We still play Hanabi regularly after all these years because it’s quick, that face-your-cards-away-from-you mechanic creates a neat team puzzle to solve, and because it’s a good challenge.
+It’s one of those games that everyone should have in their collection.

 Read our Hanabi review